|757th Radar Squadron / Blaine Air Force Station|

 Visit: January 2010On January 23, 2010, I visited the site again after hearing rumors of demolition.
 It was true.
 The following buildings are now gone:

 On another note, the property across Alderson Road from the entrance to the site has been sold.
-It looks like someone will be building homes on that land.
+There are new homes there now.

 I took some time to drive towards Blaine along Birch Bay, to see what had changed.
 The answer is, a lot.
 There are many resorts now, upscale hotels, etc. the homespun look is gone.
 It's pretty commercial.